Bookrage001/osc/resources/docs/widgets/widgets.md

 - default: `[]`
 - usage:
     - each element of the `array` defines a constant value that will be prepended to the osc message
-    - values can be defined as objects if the type needs to be specified (ie different from the default implied by the `precision`)
+    - values can be defined as objects if the osc data type needs to be specified (ie different from the default implied by the `precision` option)
 - example:
 ```js
 preArgs: [